repcaktiw/repcaktiw/README.md

 # Hi, I am repcaktiw 👋

 I'm just starting my coding journey.
 I'm from Poland and I live in Poznań.
 I'm treating coding as a hobby, and I'm trying to learn as much as I can.
 I'm mostly interested in tasks autimatization and web development so I’m trying to get everything connected with this topics right now.
-Currently my main focus is Python.
+Currently my main focus is learning Python.
 I am trying to write code that helps me with my tasks and daily routines.
-In near future I'd like to jump into backend frameworks (node.js, express I suppose) but I'm also interested into geting basic skills of frontend developmnet.
+In near future I'd like to jump into backend frameworks (node.js, express I suppose).
+Previously I was learning JavaScript and got some basic skills of frontend developmnet.

 ### 🔭 I am Currently Focusing on

-- Python
+- Learning Python
-- JavaScript
-- Practicing HTML and CSS skills
+- Trying to write scripts to improve and automate my daily tasks
 - Learning how to become better programmer

 ### 🌱 Future goals

-- Learning Node.js and one of the frameworks
-- Learning one of the frontend frameworks
+- Learning one of the Python frameworks
-- Learning advanced CSS and SASS
+- Trying to learn some backend JavaScript
 - Creating interesting and fun projects to polish my skills
-- Be productiove, don't get stuck, have motivation and fun with coding
+- Be productive, don't get stuck, have motivation and fun with coding

 ### 📝 Skills, Tech & Tools